hardin47/website/Math154/Notes/01-intro.md

 ## Course Content

+### Topics

+Computational Statistics can be a very large umbrella for many ideas.
+Indeed, sometimes the topics can seem somewhat disjointed.
+Below, I've categorized the topics we will cover into four groups.
+The four different broad topics all play different roles and can be more or less important depending on the problem at hand.
+None of the topics should exist on their own, because only with the bigger focus on all topics will any sort of data analysis / interpretation be accurate and compelling.

+**Letting the computer help:**  R, RStudio, GitHub, Reproducibility, Data Viz, Data Wrangling

+**Statistics:**  Simulating, Randomization / Permutation Tests, Bootstrapping, Ethics

+**Machine Learning:** Classification, Clustering, Regular Expressions

+**Mathematics:**  Support Vector Machines

 ### Vocabulary
 * A  **statistic** is a numerical measurement we get from the sample, a function of the data.
 * A  **parameter** is a numerical measurement of the population.
 We never know the true value of the parameter.